Blue Pine Fuels wildfire mitigation and strategy services logo in teal and orange, with mountains and pine tree

 A wildfire risk assessment is a systematic on-site evaluation of the factors that determine how your property will behave in a wildfire.
 We look at your vegetation, your structure, and your landscape together — because wildfire risk isn't any one thing, it's the combination of all three.

-Blue Pine Fuels conducts free wildfire risk assessments for homeowners, communities, and land managers across Central Washington.
+Blue Pine Fuels conducts wildfire risk assessments for homeowners, communities, and land managers across Central Washington.
 Our trained crew walks your property, evaluates the key risk factors, and delivers a written report with findings and prioritized next steps — ranked by urgency so you know where to put your energy first.

 THE THREE lenses on your wildfire risk